PlasmaPy/PlasmaPy/docs/simulation/particle_tracker/particle_tracker.rst

 Introduction
 ============

-This module contains the |ParticleTracker| class, which is a simple particle stepper implementing the Boris algorithm.
+This module contains the `~plasmapy.simulation.particle_tracker.particle_tracker.ParticleTracker` class, which is a simple particle stepper implementing the Boris algorithm.

 .. nbgallery::